lmadkins/stalls-for-all/planning/goals.md

 ### MVP Goals
-- A user enters their address or zipcode, gets results nearby (Input goes to the Google Maps API, which returns coordinates, which are then used to get data from the Refuge API)
+- A user enters their address or zipcode, gets results nearby (Input goes to a maps API, which returns coordinates, which are then used to get data from the Refuge API)
 - Results listings sorted by nearest options, and show any critical information available (name of building, address, unisex, accessible, changing table)
 - Show link to google maps to take user to directions to the place
 - Mobile-first, responsive, minimalistic design
 - Uses accesibility practices, gender-inclusive language

 ### Stretch Goals
+- autocomplete API to get geocoding to be as precise as possible
+- (or IP locator)
 - Get information from Google Maps Places API about whether the place is open or not
 - Filter results by ADA/Gender Neutral/Changing tables true/false
 - Show distance information (anpmdditional google maps API)